 Agile Metrics: Its Types

-There are three important types of Agile metrics and they are -
+There are three important types of Agile metrics that matter and they are -

 Agile Lean metrics